TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 21/1 Kings 21.26.md

 ---

-And he did very abominably in following idols, according to all that the Amorites did, whom Jehovah cast out before the children of Israel.)
+He did very abominably in following idols, according to all that the Amorites did, whom Yahweh cast out before the children of Israel.